-- For class I-II trips our minimum age is 6
+- Class I-II trips our minimum age is 6

-- For class II-III trips our minimum age is 7
+- Class II-III trips our minimum age is 7

-- For class III-IV trips our minimum age is 13
+- Class III-IV trips our minimum age is 13

 - Class I-II trips our minimum age is 6 and accompanied with an adult.

 When choosing your trip it is important to keep in mind the swimming and athletic ability of those going.
 Consider the least experienced or most timid person when making your decision.
 We recommend that for first timers, you err on the side of caution to ensure everyone has a positive experience.